 GENERAL RULES PENALTIES REFERENCE 1.
-An athlete who competes in a category different from his/her age, in a distance in which it is not allowed, or before the 24-hour period; DSQ from all the events included in this period 2.5 (I) 2.
-Failing to follow the prescribed course; Warning and re-enter the competition by the same pointIf not: DSQ 2.1 (xiii) 4.1 (b) 3.
-Departing the course for reasons of safety, but failing to re-enter at the point of departure when advantage is gained; If advantage is gained: Time penalty 5.1 b.) (ii) 4.
-Using abusive language or behaviour toward any official, LOC Staff, Volunteers or spectator; DSQ and report to the World Triathlon Tribunal for possible suspension 2.1 a.) (v) 2.1 a.) (vi) 5.
-Using unsportsmanlike behaviour; DSQ and report to the World Triathlon Tribunal for possible suspension 2.1 a.) (i) locking, charging, obstructing, or fering the forward progress of another ete; Unintentionally: warning and amend Intentionally: DSQ 4 .1 e.)
-5.1 a.) (i) 7.1 f.)
-7. Unfair contact.
-The fact that contact occurs between athletes does not constitute a violation.
-When several athletes are moving in a limited area, contact may occur.
-This incidental contact between athletes in equally favourable positions, is not a violation; Unintentionally: warning and amend Intentionally: DSQ 4 .1 e.)
-6. Accepting assistance from anyone other than a Technical Official, race official or other athlete; Warning and amend if it is possible and return to the original situation If not: DSQ 2.1 (a) viii 2.2 7.
-Refusing to follow the instructions of Technical Officials or race officials; - DSQ 2.1 (a) iv
+An athlete who competes in a category different from his/her age, in a distance in which it is not allowed, or before the 24-hour period; - DSQ from all the events included in this period 2.5 m.) to 2.5 o) 2.
+Failing to follow the prescribed course; Warning and re-enter the competition by the same point If not: DSQ 2.1 (xiii) 4.1 b.)
+5.1 d.)
+3. Departing the course for reasons of safety, but failing to re-enter at the point of departure when advantage is gained; - If advantage is gained: Time 5.1 c.) penalty 4.
+Using abusive language or behaviour toward any event personnel official, LOC Staff, Volunteers or spectator; DSQ and report to the World Triathlon Tribunal for possible suspension 2.1 a.) (v) 2.1 a.) (vi) 5.
+For an unusual and violent act of unsportsmanlike behaviour; - DSQ, removed from competition and inform World2.1 a.) (i)3.73.7Triathlon Tribunal for a possible suspension3.8 6.
+Blocking, charging, obstructing, or interfering the forward progress of another athlete; Unintentionally: warning and amend Intentionally: DSQ 1 d.)
+7.1 f.)
+7. Accepting assistance from anyone other than a Technical Official, race official or other athlete; Warning and amend if it is possible and return to the original situation If not: DSQ 2.1 a.) (viii) 2.2 8.
+Not following the instructions of Technical Officials or race officials; - DSQ 2.1 (a) iv